MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 ![An example of a datatable variable.](media\data-tables\data-table-first-item.png)

-Power Automate Desktop doesn't provide a direct way to create a datatable, but three actions generate a datatable as output: the **Read from Excel worksheet** action the **Execute SQL statement** action and the **Extract data from web page** action.
+Power Automate Desktop doesn't provide an action way to create directly a datatable, but three actions generate a datatable as output: the **Read from Excel worksheet** action the **Execute SQL statement** action and the **Extract data from web page** action.

+Alternatively, you can create a data table using the **Set variable** action and the programming array notation **{['John', 24], ['Catherine', 27]}** within percentage signs.

 To retrieve a specific item of a datatable, use the following notation: **%VariableName\[RowNumber\]\[ColumnNumber\]%**